LeandroRezendeCoutinho/openSUSE-automated-setup/README.md

 # openSUSE-automated-setup
-This repo aims to simplify and automate developement environmemt for users of openSUSE Linux
+This repo aims to simplify and automate development environmemt for users of openSUSE Linux